Pest Identification: Paper Wasps in Tennessee

-Paper wasps make their nests out of gray or brown paper material.
-Their nests have open combs for brood rearing and are anchored by a constricted stalk.
-You will usually find their nest in your attic or in trees or bushes around your yard.
-Mostly active during the day, paper wasps prey on insects, such as caterpillars and flies.
+One of the most common types of wasps in Tennessee, paper wasps make their nests out of a paper material made from chewed-up wood or bark.
+These nests have exposed combs for brood rearing and are anchored by a constricted stalk, and you can usually find them in attics, trees, or bushes around your yard.
+Mostly active during the day, paper wasps prey on insects such as caterpillars and flies.

-Like other wasps, they are capable of stinging multiple times, usually only causing localized pain and swelling.
-But if you are allergic, their stings can be lethal.
-Most people don’t know this, but the stinger is actually a modified egg laying structure found only on female wasps.
+Like other wasps, paper wasps are capable of stinging multiple times.
+However, they are typically much less aggressive than most wasp species and only defend their colony when threatened.
+While their stings usually cause localized pain and swelling, they can be lethal if you or a family member is allergic.
+Most people don’t know this, but the paper wasps’ stinger is actually a modified egg-laying structure found only on females!

 Our Approach to Pest Control & Prevention

 At U.S. Pest Protection, we protect what matters most.
 That could be your family, your home, your business, your pets - anything.
 Our professionals are trained and certified pest control technicians that have the knowledge & experience to protect what matters most for our customers.
 Ask about a FREE inspection today.